 The rally began yesterday with most red-shirts staying overnight in a huge tent city.
-It’s included political speeches from Pheu Thai MPs, and music in an ‘anti-coup’ concert, and will feature a live speech from Thaksin Shinawatra via video-link at 9pm tonight.
+It has included political speeches from Pheu Thai MPs, and music in an ‘anti-coup’ concert, and will feature a live speech from Thaksin Shinawatra via video-link at 9pm tonight.

 Thaksin, of course, is living in exile outside Thailand, so any speeches he gives have to be via video-link, but that hasn’t stopped him giving one every few months, and his supporters lap it up.

-Of course, it being Thailand’s 576th charter in the last 20 years or at least that’s what it feels like) it’s just as temporary as all the others and probably won’t be in place in a couple of years.
+Of course, it being just one of many charters in the last 20 years, it is likely just as temporary as all the others and probably won’t be in place in a couple of years.
 The red shirts however would like to see that happen sooner rather than later.
-You can’t really blame them.